Renaissance in Albania: Education

 Previously the main form of education in Albania came from Monasteries or churches where the main subject was theology.
 This education system aimed to make students grow up and be monks or priests.
 This form of education became widespread during the 13th century with the arrival of Franciscan and Dominican missionaries, who opened several churches in larger cities.
 The Renaissance would bring the appeal of critical thinking to education, leading to the teachings of the seven liberal arts (both trivium and quadrivium).
-The University of Durrës would "flourish" during this time; however, it would be abandoned by its staff in the Ottoman invasion.
-They opened a new university in Tivar.
+The University of Dyrrhachium would "flourish" during this time; however, it would be abandoned by its staff in the Ottoman invasion.
+They opened two new universities in Tivar and Zadar.
 Many Albanians living outside of the country would also achieve education in multi-cultural colleges such as the College of Loreto and the Illyrian College of Fermo.
 Education among Albanians in Italy would also be received in the Albanian school of Venice also known as "Scuola degli Albanesi" established by Albanian immigrants between 1500 and 1504.
 Although primarily serving as a trade school, students would also receive general education.
 It would operate until the 18th century, with it educating the children of some of the most notable Albanian humanist scholars.
 The institution would be supported by many key-figures of the Albanian and Italian Renaissance's, including Italian artist Vittore Carpaccio who painted several murals in the school.
 Schools were also established; however, the earliest known schools come in the later Renaissance period.
 The earliest known Albanian school is the school of Veles in Mirdita, opened in 1632, but there was also a school opened in Kurbinë the same year which could have been older.
 Other schools included the school of Himarë, the school of Pllana in Karadak, of Blinisht, of Shkodër, Orosh, Janjevë, Durrës, Gjakova, and Peja.